 - Registered with a Sutton GP.

 The service is not suitable for patients who are housebound.

 Accessing the service

 Your GP may ask you to contact the musculoskeletal service if they think your symptoms are due to a problem with your joints or muscles.
 Alternatively you may be asked to contact us to by your hospital specialist following a diagnosis, injury, injection or operation.
-This often results in an initial appointment in our assessment clinic to consider physiotherapy to improve your function.

 You will be asked to contact us by phone to arrange an appointment in our assessment clinic.

 We will ask you some questions, look at how you move and undertake a physical assessment.
 We will explain your diagnosis and start treatment which in most cases involves physiotherapy, either on an individual or group basis.
 Occasionally we may need to organise further investigations such as x-rays or scans.
 We will review you with the results of these.
 Also occasionally we may suggest that another specialist within the hospital may help you, and we will be able to refer if needed.
 We will keep you GP updated regarding progress and outcome.

 If you are not improving as you would expect please let your physiotherapist know.
 This may result in a discussion and/or a review with an Advanced Practitioner about your diagnosis and management.